TomStone76/GifTastic/README.md

-This is a JavaScript based GIF app for dog lovers.
-It allows the user to search for GIFs of their favorite dog breeds.
-The user can pause and start the GIFs.
+This is a HTML/CSS/JavaScript GIF app for dog lovers.
+It uses the GIPHY API to facilitate the process of searching for GIFs of favorite dog breeds.
+It populates the page with ten gifs, which the user can pause and start.
 You can view the deployed app here: https://tomstone76.github.io/GifTastic/